Valuing Inventory – 6 Inventory Costing Methods

 The calculation of the weighted average number of shares outstanding is 131,250.

-There’s no need to stay in the dark when it comes to inventory management.
+There’s no need to stay in the dark regarding inventory management.

-Understanding how these inventory costing methods work and which one is best for your business will help you keep track of the costs associated with every product sold so you know what margins to expect from each transaction.
+Understanding how these inventory costing methods work and which is best for your business will help you keep track of the costs associated with every product sold.
+Hence, you know what margins to expect from each transaction.

 Which inventory costing method is the best for your company?